MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-gateway-sql-tutorial.md

    ![Screenshot that shows the finished column chart.](./media/service-gateway-sql-tutorial/finished-column-chart.png)

    Notice that the **Road-250 Red** product has the same list price as the other **Road-250** products.
-This price will change when you later update the data and refresh the report.
+This price changes when you later update the data and refresh the report.

 1. Save the report with the name *AdventureWorksProducts.pbix*.